rrhh1/Discord-File-Manager/README.md

 #### Second terminal: Server folder

-In the other terminal, enter server directory
+In the other terminal, enter server directory:

 ```bash
 cd server